dzenis-h/devSpot/README.md

-Thank you for providing the link to the image.
-I have added the picture to the README file.
-Here is the final version:

 # DevSpot :computer:

 DevSpot is a social network for developers.
 It allows users to create profiles, share posts, add comments, and connect with other developers.